📈 Finance

 What is the compound interest formula?

-A = P × (1 + r/n)^(nt), where P = principal, r = annual rate, n = compounds per year, t = years.
-With monthly contributions (PMT): A = P(1+r/n)^(nt) + PMT × ((1+r/n)^(nt) - 1) / (r/n).
+The compound interest formula is: A = P × (1 + r/n)^(nt), where A is the final amount, P is the principal, r is the annual interest rate (decimal), n is the number of times interest compounds per year, and t is the time in years.
+For regular contributions (like monthly investments), the formula becomes: A = P × (1+r/n)^(nt) + PMT × ((1+r/n)^(nt) - 1) / (r/n).

 What is the Rule of 72?